 - Poor Communication Kills: Holdo doesn't tell Poe and several other Resistance members about her plan to evacuate them on transports, resulting in Poe assuming she has no plan and going rogue to try and save them.
 This backfires badly, as Poe's actions inadvertently cause the First Order to learn of the plan, nearly getting the entire Resistance wiped out.
-It's implied (and outright confirmed in the novelisation) that Holdo was trying to keep the plan secret in case of information leaks, but she doesn't make this very clear to Poe and the others.
+The novelization explains that Holdo was trying to keep the plan secret in case of information leaks, due to being unaware of how the First Order was tracking them, but she doesn't make this very clear to Poe and the others.

 - Proverbial Wisdom: A variation.
 She is very spiritual, deep into astrology and meditation, and tends to speak in peculiar metaphors.
 Her speech mannerisms could be partly the result of her background: her home planet's spiritual teachings are a Fantasy Counterpart of Oriental religions which are known for broad use of proverbs, Koans and metaphors.

-- Ramming Always Works: Ramming the Raddus at the First Order's Flagship.
-At lightspeed, even.
-The attack sliced the Supremacy's starboard side clean off.
+- Ramming Always Works: She rams the Raddus at the First Order's Flagship at lightspeed slices the Supremacy's starboard side clean off.